mustafa-tariqk/OxANN/README.md

 # OxANN
 Experimenting with the Ox Programming Language and Artificial Neural Networks.
+Aim at end of education/experimentation phase is to contribute to https://github.com/Sentdex/NNfSiX with Ox.

 # Update 0.0.1